yurizhuravel/simple-royalties-api/README.md

 where

-  - `clientID`  is a unique client identifier
+  - `clientID`  is a unique client identifier, a string in free format.
   - `serviceCosts` must be a non-empty list of objects each containing:
-    - `serviceID` an integer identifier of a relevant service provided
+    - `serviceID` an identifier of a relevant service provided.
+Must be a positive integer.
-    - `amount` a monetary amount payable for this service (an integer or Double rounded to two decimal positions)
+    - `amount` a monetary amount payable for this service (a positive integer or Double, which will be rounded by this service to two decimal positions before processing).
+Must not exceed 1 000 000.

 Expected response for the sample JSON would be: